What is a Sandbox Game?

 - Non-linear: Despite having a classic game route, you can choose your own game routes.
 There is no right or wrong way to play.

 - Multiple missions: Apart from the main mission, the Sandbox Games, especially the Sandbox RPG usually offer multiple secondary missions or mini-games that keep you entertained throughout the open world.

-- Minimum limitations: The limitations of a Sandbox are based fundamentally on the most crucial aspects of the story that the videogame offers.
-Some areas may be partially blocked until you complete a mission, or some characters may not appear until that moment.
-There are also limits of the map, that is, where the fictional world of the video game ends, but apart from that it is possible to go through everything as you please.
+- Minimum limitations: The limitations of a Sandbox are based fundamentally on the most crucial aspects of the story that the video game offers.
+Some areas partially blocked until you complete a mission, or some characters may not appear until that moment.
+There are also limits of the map, that is, where the fictional world of the video game ends, but apart from that, it is possible to go through everything as you please.
 Mine craft is the Sandbox Game with fewer existing limitations, as map boundaries expand as you walk forward.